h-sehee/math308-binary-game/docs/egdd.md

 # Procedures/Actions

-*Describe the control scheme and what actions a user can take in the game.*

 You can type when a command line is shown, and enter these commands.
 In between missions you can move around using arrow keys, and press a button to start mission.

 # Rules

-*What resources are available to the player that they make use of?
-How does this affect gameplay?
-How are these resources finite?*

 - If the player enters an invalid command, they will get an error and hint
 - If the player enters a valid command, it will work and they will advance through the current mission